 3. Use a fine-mesh strainer to evenly dust each layer of potatoes with flour.
 Don’t go too heavy with this.
 You still want to be able to see the potato slices, not a blanket of flour.

-5. The level of liquid should be 3/4 of the way up the height of the potato layers.
-Don’t exceed this recommendation or your potatoes could be watery.
+5. The milk level should come 3/4 of the way up the height of the potato layers.
+Don’t exceed this recommendation or your potatoes could be runny.

 6. Cover the casserole tightly with foil for the first half of the cooking time.
 This essentially steams the potatoes in milk until tender.